An uncomfortable concealed carry experience is the worst. A good holster can make all the difference.

 Comfort of Different Holster Materials

-Your choice of holster materials will definitely influence how comfortable the holster is, especially if it’s an IWB or AIWB holster.
+Your choice of holster materials will influence how comfortable the holster is, especially if it’s an IWB or AIWB holster.
 Unfortunately, some of the most comfortable options are the least safe and secure.

 - KYDEX, Boltaron, and polymer holsters are rigid and custom-molded to provide a secure fit and good retention for your firearm.
 Their rigidity can be uncomfortable, digging into your body.
 Our awesome holster padding fixes this issue.